Citrus trees especially Calamondin trees make an excellent potted plant. Did you know you can grow Citrus trees indoors?

 After researching about growing citrus trees, I found out they make dwarf citrus plants that can be grown in pots.
 I had no idea!
 Where have I been?

 Potted Dwarf Citrus Trees are perfect for me because I have a large sunroom with lots of windows.
 I was so excited about dwarf citrus trees, but I had a problem.
 Citrus trees could not be found for sale in Arkansas in November.
 Citrus trees are not real common in my area.
 Finding citrus trees in November was tough when I found out they made dwarf citrus trees and wanted one so bad.
 Therefore, I could not find any for sale.

 Plenty of Citrus Trees Baton Rouge, LA

 Fortunately, my oldest daughter had an interview in Baton Rouge for Pediatric Residency the first week in December.
 I knew I could find dwarf trees in Baton Rouge, so I volunteered to drive her.
 While she was in her interview, I found a nursery and loaded my car down with dwarf citrus trees.

 Somehow, I managed to get four different varieties of citrus trees.
 YEAH!
 The Navel Orange, Satsuma, Calamondin, and Lemon trees survived the long trip home.
 My son was in the middle seat on the way home.
-When the car would bounce, one of the trees would hit him in the head.
+When the car would bounce, one of the tree’s leaves would hit him in the head.
 Thank God, he was a good sport, and we laughed all the way home.

 By March, the Calamondin tree was loaded with fruit.
 The pictures below of the tree and fruit is the one I purchased in Baton Rouge.

 I did not know anything about a Calamondin tree, but since they had a dwarf version at the nursery in Baton Rouge, I bought one.
 Most Noteworthy, my tree produces so much fruit.
 This citrus tree is perfect in my sunroom in a large pot during the cold months.

 What is a Calamondin Tree?